frida/frida-website/_i18n/en/_docs/stalker.md

 ```

 So, what are our 6 helpers.
 We have 2 for writing prologues which store register
-context, one for a fully context and one for a minimal context.
+context, one for a full context and one for a minimal context.
 We will cover
 these later.
 We also have 2 for their corresponding epilogues for restoring the
 registers.
 The other two, the `last_stack_push` and `last_stack_pop_and_go` are
 used when instrumenting call instructions.